dszakallas/profile/src/_posts/2022-01-29-targeting-multiple-spark-versions-with-sbt-projectmatrix.md

   )
 ```

-Sources under `src/main` and  `src/test` are shared across rows, i.e. they should compile for all Spark / Scala versions.
-This is where the majority of the code should live.
+Sources under `src/main` and  `src/test` are shared across rows, i.e. they get included for all Spark / Scala versions.
+This is where the majority of the code should ideally live.
 Let's add a test to assert that the configuration works so far.

 `spark-matrix-example/src/test/scala/eu/szakallas/SparkExampleSpec.scala`:
 ```scala